 Step 2: Prepare yourself

 Half the work of going on a elimination diet is taken out if you plan correctly.
 Make a grocery list for the week, map out your meals and shop accordingly.
 I used a food journal to document what I ate, when I ate it, and any symptoms I was feeling.
 Document symptoms like the ones listed in the symptom survey in Step 1, even if you think they are irrelevant.
 It’ll come in handy in the future if certain symptoms persist, you can know which foods have triggered it and it can be eliminated.
-You can also log your food on your phone with apps like MyPlate, but I found it easier to just log my meals in the notes app of my phone and then transfer them to paper when I got home.

 Step 3: Get a good blender for juicing and smoothies.